 Snow graduated from the University of Missouri in 1926 and in 1927/28 attended Columbia University’s School of Journalism, while working for the Kansas City Star.
 During his short stint at the New York Sun in 1928, he visited Central America.

-He arrived in Shanghai in July 1928 and got his first job with The China Weekly Review, later reporting for various leading American and English newspapers and periodicals about the Sino-Soviet hostilities in Manchuria in 1929/30, the mutiny against the French colonial masters in Vietnam in 1930 and the uprisings against the British Empire in Burma in 1930/32.
+He arrived in Shanghai in July 1928 and got his first job with The China Weekly Review, later reporting for various leading American and English newspapers and periodicals about the Sino-Soviet Conflict in Manchuria in 1929, the mutiny against the French colonial masters in Vietnam in 1930 and the uprisings against the British Empire in Burma in 1930/32.

-In 1932 he married Helen Foster, a Mormon civil servant from Salt Lake City sent to Asia by the American Silver Mining Commission.
-A big admirer of Snow, Foster had ambitions to produce literature herself and eventually found her vocation as a foreign correspondent.
+In 1932 he married Helen Foster (1907-1997), a Mormon civil servant from Salt Lake City sent to Asia by the American Silver Mining Commission.
+A big admirer of Snow, Foster had literary ambitions herself and eventually found her vocation as a foreign correspondent.

 With the help of leftist student leaders he had met while a lecturer, Snow got to the area in Shensi Province controlled by Mao’s guerrillas at the time.
 Thanks to interpreter Huang Hua, who would later serve as China’s first Ambassador to the United Nations, he was able to conduct long interviews with their strongman, including Chow En-Lai and Mao himself.